OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 ❶ **Step one**

 - Explain that there are several ways to encrypt an external hard drive.
-Explain that Mac users can use the built in encryption tool called FireVault.
-Windows PC users, who have professional accounts, can use Windows’ Bitlocker and that there is a third-party service that all can use called FireVault.
+Explain that Mac users can use the built in encryption tool called FileVault.
+Windows PC users, who have professional accounts, can use Windows’ Bitlocker and that there is a third-party service that all can use called VeraCrypt.

 ❷ **Step two**

 - Tell the journalists that in order to encrypt the external hard drive you will need to think of and use a password.
 Speak about the importance of creating a strong password and use this time as an opportunity to review good password best practice.
 Highlight that it is better to think of this password in advance so you do not have to think of it when you are encrypting.
-- Explain that you are going to show how to encrypt data to an external hard drive using FireVault:
+- Explain that you are going to show how to encrypt data to an external hard drive using VeraCrypt:
-  - Download Veracrypt
+  - Download VeraCrypt
   - Connect the external hard drive to the computer via the USB port
   - Carry out a backup of the data on the external drive
-  - Follow the steps for encrypting the external hard drive.
-A detailed guide to this can be found in our resources section.
+  - Encrypt the external hard guide, following for example [this guide](https://freedom.press/training/encryption-toolkit-media-makers/veracrypt-guide/#encrypting-external-storage-devices-on-veracrypt)

 ❸ **Step three**